Getting Started with Calibre

 • request table

 You can view a render video of your Site and inspect the stages of rendering in a timeline, which helps with grading what your users experience.
-With the Main Thread Execution Timeline, it’s possible to pinpoint long-running and blocking JavaScript tasks.
+With the Long Task Timeline, it’s possible to pinpoint long-running and blocking JavaScript tasks.
 Lastly, assets and requests can be inspected in great detail to find speed bottlenecks.

 Performance overview of a single Snapshot result

-Performance, SEO, Best Practices, Accessibility and PWA tabs provide information about passed and failed Lighthouse audits, highlighting opportunities for improvement.
+Performance, SEO, Best Practices, and Accessibility tabs provide information about passed and failed Lighthouse audits, highlighting opportunities for improvement.

 The Third Party tab provides insight into how external scripts and tools contribute to worsening your site speed.
 You can quickly analyse which third party vendors contribute most transfer size and main thread execution time to your overall scores.